Meetings

 Final exam

 There is currently no plan for a final exam, but I reserve the right to give one.
 You will have at least two weeks notice before administration of the exam if we give one.
-It may be a written exam or an oral exam with a format similar to qualifying exams administered in many graduate programs.
+It may be a written exam or an oral exam.

 Grading